-The library is currently located in two buildings: the Akamon General Research Building and the Economic Research Annex, or Kojima Hall.
-General books and periodicals can be studied in the Reading Room on the 3rd floor of the Akamon General Research Building, and primary materials such as Rare Books, special materials, corporate materials and historical manuscripts are in the Resources and Historical Collections Office (Shiryo-shitsu) Reading Room in the 3rd floor of the Kojima Hall.
-Shiryo-shitsu, the preservation management section of this library, actively works on managing both conservation and access to materials.
-The Kojima Hall was completed in 2009, made possible by a donation from Kojima Ryojiro, President of the Kojima Industries Corporation, for “the advancement of the library”.
-There is a complete temperature and humidity controlled room housing the closed stacks in the basement of this hall.
+Currently, the library is located in two buildings: the Akamon General Research Building and the Economic Research Annex, or Kojima Hall.
+General books and periodicals can be studied in the Reading Room on the 3rd floor of the Akamon General Research Building, and primary materials such as rare books, special materials, corporate materials, and historical manuscripts are available in the Resources and Historical Collections Office (Shiryo-shitsu) Reading Room on the 3rd floor of the Kojima Hall.
+The Resources and Historical Collections Office or the Shiryo-shitsu specializes in the organization, restoration, and preservation of materials and is one of the leading archival functions in Japan.
+The Economic Research Annex was completed in April of 2010, made possible by the donation from Kojima Industries Corporation for the advancement of the library.
+It has a closed stack in the basement that is completely temperature- and humidity-controlled.

 Director, the Library of Economics, the University of Tokyo